 - I’ve used dill here, which adds a cool, refreshing flavor, but you may opt to substitute that for some fresh or dried oregano.

 - Green olives would be great here too, use your favorite.

 - Lemon juice is used to dress the salad (with the option of adding olive oil).
 You could make it more exciting with a few splashes of red wine vinegar, adding a little tanginess.

 - Hemp hearts would be a nice replacement for the pine nuts, adding a good dose of nutrition.
 Use 1/4 cup hemp hearts.
 Also, sunflower seeds would be great too!

 Prepare the vegetables and cook the orzo.

 Recipe will be ready in under 30 minutes from start to finish.
-It’s a perfect meal when you’re looking for something quick and healthy!
+It’s the best orzo salad ever, and a perfect meal when you’re looking for something quick and healthy!

 MEDITERRANEAN ORZO SALAD